hbirhanu10/INST126-FINAL-PROJECT/README.md

   - All players run out of tries.

 Ending Game
 The game concludes either when a player guesses the word correctly, or all players exhaust their 10 tries.
-Upon completion, the game will display the correct word if it wasn't guessed.
+Upon completion, the game will display the correct word if it wasn't guessed